jessicatarra/jessicatarra/README.md

 ![](https://media.giphy.com/media/citBl9yPwnUOs/giphy.gif)

 I'm Jessica Tarra.
 Software Developer by day and overthinker by night.
-Main stack: JavaScript / TypeScript.

-Currently working toward improving my skills to design clean and scalable systems.
+Currently working to improve my skills in designing clean, testable, maintainable and scalable systems.

-I'm learning Kotlin for developing server-side applications in my current job.

 All about CLIs and Linux distros.